 Say No To Management Fees

-If an advisor is charging you a percentage of your assets, you are paying 5-10x too much.
-Learn how to find an independent advisor, pay for advice, and only the advice: Find Advice-Only.
+If you are paying an advisor a percentage of your assets, you are paying 5-10x too much.
+Learn how to find an independent advisor, pay for advice, and only the advice.